VK114/InvoicceApp/README.md

 ## General requirements before running any specific project

-- `npm install` to install all the dependencies, React and React Native among others.
+- `npm install` to install all the dependencies node_modules
-- `bundle install` to install all the dependencies, React and React Native among others.
+- `bundle install` to install all the dependencies of bundle
-- cd ios.
+- `cd ios` change directory to ios directory
-- `pod install` to install all the dependencies, React and React Native among others.
+- `pod install` to install all the dependencies of pods
 - `npm start` to start the project